XoanTran2811/Nobel-Prize-visualization/README.md

 The technology used: python, mongoDB, scrapy

-Reference from Data Visualization with python and javascript
+Reference from Data Visualization with python and javascript book